Curriculum is subject to changes in accordance with ABSA regulations and changes to the National SOPEEC Syllabus.

 - Continue on in the Third Class program

 Students completing all of the prescribed requirements with no failing grades, and a minimum of 65% in all courses and labs, and attend a minimum of 80% of all classes, will be eligible for a Power Engineering Certificate.
+Once you have completed all program requirements, please apply to graduate.

 This program is approved by Alberta Boiler Safety Association, therefore advanced credit will not be allowed for core courses.